Azure/modern-web-app-pattern-dotnet/README.md

 web app.
 They use the following command to create two new App Registrations within Azure AD.
-The command is also responsible for saving configuration data to Key Vault and App Configuration so that the web app can read this data.
+The command is also responsible for saving configuration data to Key Vault and App Configuration so that the web app can read this data (about 3-minutes to register).

 ```sh
 ./infra/scripts/create-app-registrations.sh -g '<name from Azure portal for workload resource group>'